MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/how-to/build-apps-on-linux-ubuntu.md

 ## How to build

-From the VS Code terminal
+From the VS Code terminal:

 - Go to the "App" folder
 - Run command
 ```dotnet add package Microsoft.Identity.Client --prerelease -s ~/LocalNuget```